-All new members of staff, peripatetic teachers, governors and guests sign an Acceptable Use of Digital Resources agreement prior to accessing the School's technology.
-All staff, parents, volunteers and visitors including those to the EYFS are not allowed to use personal mobiles, iPads, cameras etc. These devices are only allowed to be used in an office or the staffroom.
+All new members of staff and governors sign an Acceptable Use Agreement (AUA) prior to accessing the School's technology.
+No staff and visitors including those working with EYFS children are allowed to use personal mobiles, iPads, cameras, for recording or taking photos of children etc. Personal devices are only allowed to be used in an office, staffroom or out of sight of the children.
 Parents are only allowed to use personal devices to take photos or to film a performance for their own personal use.
-All parents have signed an Acceptable Use of Digital Resources policy.
+All of the children have either signed (Upper School) or had shared (Lower School) with them the Acceptable Use Agreement, which includes remote learning/online home working.
+All Lower School parents sign electronically to say they have discussed the agreement with their children.
+All AUAs were last reviewed, revised and signed Sept 2022.